IllSmithDa/SalesforceNotes/admin2/reports.md

       - From Setup, enter Report Types in the Quick Find box, and click Report Types and use New Custom Report Type.

-# Benefits of Reports and Dashboards

-  1. Visibility into data—reports and dashboards give you easy access to key data insights, which helps managers make better decisions.

-  2. Time savings — you don't have time to manually dig through all your many objects, records, and fields to pull together answers to your manager's questions.
-Reports give you a quick way to answer both simple or complex questions.

-  3. Flexibility — with reports and dashboards you can pull data from all your standard and custom objects and fields.
-You have many powerful options for tailoring reports and dashboards to the specific needs of your end users.

 #Report Builder
   1. Criteria you enter is essentially a question and results are the answers to that question.